FILINIIDAE, HARRING AND MEYERS, 1926 (family)

 FILINIA-TERMINALIS GROUP

-ventral surface.
-Spines not thickened at
+surface.
+Spines not thickened at the base.
+Lateral spines

-body.
-Size of body 150-250 μm, spines 510 μm.
+Size of body 150-250 μm, lateral spines 300-710 μm, terminal

-form.
-Form limnetica if spines 4 times longer
+(ZACHARIAS 1893)) if spines 4 times longer than body or more.

-with a particle size less than 10 μm.
+Feed on detritus and bacteria, with a particle size less than

-- Laguna de Bay, Sampaloc Lake.
+- Laguna de Bay, Sampaloc Lake, Taal Lake.

 Filinia longiseta (EHRENBERG, 1834)